MSP-1 - AI-friendly Semantics for Trusted Information.

 Is MSP-1 an SEO replacement?

+No. SEO helps systems find content.
+MSP-1 helps systems understand content after discovery.
 MSP-1 is not a ranking tactic.
-It is designed for AI agents, answer engines, and automated evaluators
+It is designed for AI agents, answer engines, and automated evaluators that need deterministic interpretation.

 Why does MSP-1 exist now?